doubleblindssw23/Diff-TTSG/README.md

 ## Importance of the diffusion model.
-To illustrate the importance of using diffusion in modelling both speech and motion, these stimuli compare synthesis from condition D-TTSG to synthesis from the &mu; values predicted by the D-TTSG decoder and Conformer.
+To illustrate the importance of using diffusion in modelling both speech and motion, these stimuli compare synthesis from condition D-TTSG to synthesis directly from the &mu; values predicted by the D-TTSG decoder and Conformer.